danrs/git-practice/README.md

 git add crawl.txt
 git merge --continue
 ```
+You can also use a merge tool (such as kdiff, meld, or beyond compare) to resolve merges.
+While I prefer using the command line for the bulk of my git work, a GUI merge tool is invaluable when faced with complex merges.

 #### Ours vs theirs
-Sometimes when you have merge conflicts you will just want to take all the changes from a specific branch whenever there is a conflict.
+Sometimes when you have merge conflicts you just want to take all the changes from a specific branch for each conflict.
 ```bash
 git checkout merge-target
 git merge complex-feature-2